trubyroid/Philosophers/c/README.md

 PHILOSOPHERS
 ============
-Implementation of the problem about 5 philosophers, using multithreading.
+Implementation of the problem of dining philosophers.
+Solves the deadlock issue, using multithreading.

 The compilation was performed as follows: gcc -Wall -Wextra -Werror.